 Let’s throw in another criterion: today’s open must be higher than yesterday’s moving average of the last 25 closing prices.
-This is the result:
+This is the result (gap and go):

-If we flip the criteria to trade short it gets even worse, as you could imagine (because short is always more difficult than long due to the upward bias in the stock market).
+If we flip the criteria to trade short it gets even worse, as you could imagine and it’s not profitable at all (because short is always more difficult than long due to the upward bias in the stock market).

 As the example above shows, finding gap trading strategies is no walk in the park.
 We used to trade quite a few of them, but as of today we only trade very few.
 Below is an equity curve of one of the day trading strategies we currently trade (test done in Tradestation and in futures mode):

 Of course, this is a twist and has other criteria than we used above.
 So far so good.

 If we manage to find profitable gap trading strategies we believe are robust and less likely to be a result of chance, we might publish them as a Monthly Trading Edge.

 Of course, you don’t have to trade gaps by day trading.
 Swing trading strategies can also be used for gap trading.